DaveAPS/vue-table-view/README.md

 ```
 ## Note:
-Application using Dummy data having *.json files to represent charts as dynamic style. use your one API link with the required json data format response.
+Application using Dummy data having *.json files to represent charts as dynamic style.
+Use your one API link with the required json data format response.

 Change base url from http-common.js file.